fbpx

 Early Blight on Tomatoes.

-Early Blight and Late Blight, although caused by two distinctly different fungi, have the same effect on your tomatoes or potatoes – either one may end your garden season prematurely.
-I’ve dealt with both of these diseases on my tomatoes and let me tell you, they are no joke.
+Although caused by two distinctly different fungi, early blight and late blight have the same effect on tomatoes or potatoes—either one may end your garden season prematurely.
+I’ve dealt with both of these diseases on my tomatoes, and let me tell you, they are no joke.

-Although either type of Blight can appear at any time during the season, Early Blight usually infects plants around the time of fruit set, which is late spring.
+• Either type of blight can appear at any time during the season, but Early Blight usually infects plants around the time of fruit set, which is late spring.
 Early Blight can sometimes be managed and contained, if not too severe.

 How to treat Early Blight and Late Blight

 Certain fungicides are approved for treating Early Blight or Late Blight for potatoes and tomatoes in organic gardening.
-But even though they’re made from naturally occurring compounds, organic-approved fungicides still carry a substantial soil and environmental impact, and should only be used if the presence of the specific fungus that causes blight is confirmed in your area.
+But even though they’re made from naturally occurring compounds, organic-approved fungicides still have a substantial soil and environmental impact and should only be used if the presence of the specific fungus that causes blight is confirmed in your area.

 Symptoms of Blight